 - Notes: 1.
 The lock register is a 16-bit, one-time programmable register.
-DQ[15:3] are reserved. - 2.
+DQ[15:3] are reserved and are set to a default value of 1. - 2.
 The password protection mode lock bit and nonvolatile protection mode lock bit cannot both be programmed to 0.
 Any attempt to program one while the other is programmed causes the operation to abort, and the device returns to read mode.
 The device is shipped from the factory with the default setting.